jsrdxzw/redis-kit/README.md

     }
 }
 ```
-If you use the annotation, please import the spring aop at the first place
+If you want to use annotation, please import the spring aop at the first place
 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>